-Again, this is a simple bill that states that renewable energy stored is still renewable energy when dispatched.
+This is a simple bill that states that renewable energy stored is still renewable energy when dispatched.
+The House Energy & Utilities Committee thought that the bill was so noncontroversial that it was placed on the Consent Calendar.
 Thank you for your consideration of this issue and I look forward to your questions.